bellcd/interview-questions/README.md

    2. test data files
       1. Pros - single source of truth for the test data, easier to manage as the codebase grows
       2. Cons - not as easy / fast to debug
+5. Is it always better to test implementation OR behavior?
+   1. Both have their place, but in general you probably want to lean more towards testing behavior (even in unit tests!) rather than implementation.
+This leads to more resilient tests (ie, they're less likely to break after every tiny refactor)
+   2. Testing implementation can become necessary when there is complex logic / many conditionals / etc...

 ### Personal